‘Try fighting this, I dare you!’: Boston cop accused of sending driver fake ticket, menacing note after road rage incident

-BOSTON (WHDH) - A Boston police officer has been indicted on criminal charges after prosecutors say he forged a state police ticket and mailed it to another driver after a road rage incident — along with a menacing hand-written note.
+BOSTON (WHDH) - A Boston police officer has been indicted on criminal charges after prosecutors say he forged a state police ticket and mailed it to another driver after an off-duty road rage incident — along with a menacing hand-written note.

 Christopher Curtis, of Roslindale, was released on public recognizance Tuesday following his arraignment on charges including forgery, uttering, filing a false report by a public employee, witness intimidation, misleading an investigation, and unlawfully obtaining a CORI.